-Once all the questions answered, the answers will be saved to a file /tmp/<findface-installer->. json.
+Once all the questions answered, the answers will be saved to a file /tmp/<findface-installer-\>. json.
 You can edit this file and use it to install FindFace Security on other hosts without having to answer the questions again.

-After that, the FindFace Security components will be automatically installed, configured and/or started in the following configuration:
+Should you choose to install FindFace Security standalone, its components will be automatically installed, configured and/or started in the following configuration: